Skip to content

 Students who get sick during the school day need to report to the school nurse before calling or texting a parent to come get them or leaving school on their own.
 Any student leaving school because of illness must be released by the school nurse.

-When a student arrives in the nurse’s office, the school nurse will assess the student’s presenting complaint(s) and contact his or her parent(s) if necessary.
+When a student arrives in the nurse’s office, the school nurse will assess the student’s presenting complaint(s) and contact parent(s) if necessary.
 For young children, often a short rest, Kleenex and kindness remedy minor complaints and concerns.
 If a child demonstrates any unusual physical symptoms or shows a pattern of self-referral to the nurse’s office with repeating complaints, the school nurse will contact the child’s parent(s).

-Student injury at school
+Injury at school

 When a student is injured at school, the school nurse assesses immediate medical needs, and responds accordingly.
 Parents are contacted, and an appropriate level of medical assistance is secured.